ffwagency/dnext-seo-recipe/README.md

 ---

 ## Overview
-A powerful SEO toolkit for Drupal applications, designed to optimize content for search engines.
+A powerful SEO toolkit for DNext applications, designed to optimize content for search engines.
 This package provides configurable metadata management, schema markup, and URL handling, ensuring SEO best practices are maintained.
 Ideal for improving visibility and search rankings across your Drupal site.

 ---